 The protective angle differs according to the class of Lightning Protection System (ie I, II, III or IV) and the height of the Air Terminal above the reference plane.

-Examples of how the protective angle changes with height and LPS class are shown to the right.
+Examples of how the protective angle changes with height and LPS class are shown below.